Peer effect analysis with latent processes: Asymptotic Theory

 Although rates are nonparametrically identified, it is crucial to introduce more parsimonious specifications.
 This avoids severe curse-of-dimensionality issues due to the large number of rates and the dependence on possibly many continuous covariates and simplifies interpretation.

-A natural model specifies the baseline rates as $\lambda_i = g(W, x_i, \theta)$ for a positive link function determined by a finite-dimensional vector of parameters $\theta$, and lets the updated rates be obtained by a scaling factor.
+A natural model specifies the baseline rates as $\lambda_i = g(x_i, \beta)$ for a positive link function determined by a finite-dimensional vector of parameters $\beta$, and lets the updated rates be obtained by a scaling factor $\delta$.
 For instance, a simple specification is

-where $d_i=\sum_{j} W(i, j)$ is the degree of $i$.
-This reduces the dimensionality of the problem to $(\mbox{dim}(x_i)+1)$, ensures positive rates, and lets peer effects be described by a parameter $\delta$ that reflects how rates are scaled when the members of the peer group opt in. $\delta$ controls the strength of spatial dependence.
+Such a specification reduces the dimensionality of the problem to $(\mbox{dim}(x_i)+1)$, ensures positive rates, and lets peer effects be described by a parameter $\delta$ that reflects how rates are scaled when the members of the peer group opt in. $\delta$ controls the strength of spatial dependence.

-A natural way to explore heterogeneity in peer effects is then to add interaction terms or nonlinear terms.
-For instance, suppose a researcher is analyzing peer effects in vaccine uptake.
-They might conjecture that people respond differently depending on the level of education of their peers.
-Then, they can add the mean level of education among vaccinated peers to assess its impact on peer effect strength.